NJ Bankruptcy Law Firms

 Written and Verified by Ralph A. Ferro, Jr., Esq.

 An ex-spouse cannot use the bankruptcy court to gain revenge.
 General grievances are not acceptable in bankruptcy court.
-As we know, many times divorces do not end well.
+As we know, many divorces do not end well.

-Ex-spouses may look for ways to create a difficult situation for the other.
+Former spouses may seek ways to create difficulties for the other party.
 Yes, even in Bankruptcy Court.
 After the matrimonial divorce case is over, many ex-partners now look further into the financial matters of their ex-partners.
-My father was a matrimonial lawyer for over 50 years.
-I saw the high tensions during divorces.
-I never regretted the field of bankruptcy that I chose to focus my law practice.

 I ran across this case and thought you might find it interesting; I did.

-Objection to Chapter 7 Bankruptcy
+Objection to Bankruptcy Adversary Filing Chapter 7

-• Ex-wife filed for Chapter 7
+• Ex-wife filed for Chapter 7 Bankruptcy.

 • A basic generalized grievance is not acceptable.